ryanmokeefe/js-dom-quotes/README.md

 # js-dom-quotes

 ## Set up

-1. Clone this repo and `cd js-dom-quotes`
+1. Clone this repo and `$ cd js-dom-quotes`
--  Get the jQuery branch locally by typing `git checkout -b jquery origin/jquery`
+2. Get the jQuery branch locally by typing `$ git checkout -b jquery origin/jquery`
-- Open the index page in your browser: `open index.html`
+3. Open the index page in your browser: `$ open index.html`
-- Add jQuery to the page. ([You can use this CDN](https://ajax.googleapis.com/ajax/libs/jquery/2.2.4/jquery.min.js))
+4. Add jQuery to the page. ([You can use this CDN](https://ajax.googleapis.com/ajax/libs/jquery/2.2.4/jquery.min.js))
-- Open Chrome's developer tools: <kbd>command + option + j</kbd>
+5. Open Chrome's developer tools: <kbd>command + option + j</kbd>

-## Exercise - Selecting DOM elements
+## Exercise: Selecting DOM elements

-This is an exercise in finding elements on the page (in the DOM).
+This is an exercise in finding elements in the DOM.

 Your task is to write javascript **in the console** to retrieve the objects which represent these elements.

 ### Part 1

 1. Select the `<body>`
-- Select the `<header>`
+2. Select the `<header>`
-- Select all of the elements with class "quote"
+3. Select all of the elements with class "quote"
-- Select all of the subject elements
+4. Select all of the subject elements
-- Select the navigation links
+5. Select the navigation links
-- Select all the quotes in the "life" section.
+6. Select all the quotes in the "life" section.
-- Select the 'Quotes About Motivation' heading
+7. Select the 'Quotes About Motivation' heading
-- Select the `<p>` element containing the **second** Mark Twain quote
+8. Select the `<p>` element containing the **second** Mark Twain quote

 ### Part 2